Marilyn Bell: 1954 Lake Ontario swim

 Bell kept up her strength with Pablum, corn syrup, and lemon juice with water, along with heroic encouragement from her boat crew, including fellow swimmer Joan Cooke and her coach, Gus Ryder.
 Radio stations broadcast hourly reports of her progress and rival newspapers published "extra" editions throughout the day.
 At the start, Bell was accompanied by two boats, but a flotilla of boats gathered around her by mid-day.
 When she finally arrived at about 8:15 p.m., a crowd estimated at over 250,000 was gathered to see her arrive.
-CNE officials had hoped that Bell would arrive at the CNE waterfront, where a grandstand had been set up, but Ryder guided her to Sunnyside where the amusement park was brightly lit and she could navigate to, and the waves were smaller.
+CNE officials had hoped that Bell would arrive at the CNE waterfront, where a grandstand had been set up, but Ryder guided her to Sunnyside where the amusement park was brightly lit to aid her navigation, and the waves were smaller.

-Bell was the first person ever to swim the 32 mi distance.
+Bell was the first person to swim the 32 mi distance.
 The CNE decided to give Bell the $10,000 prize, and she was later given numerous gifts, including a car, television, clothing, and furniture.
 Bell appeared on The Ed Sullivan Show.
 In an article, Bell later thanked the Toronto community for the support, especially Alexandrine Gibb, the Toronto Star reporter.
 Bell later recounted that she did not hear the crowds cheering when she arrived at the waterfront.
 Bell heard the cheering for the first time when she heard a recording made by a radio station a few days later.

 Bell's swim was front-page news in Toronto.
 The Toronto Telegram, The Globe and Mail and the Toronto Daily Star all competed to get her interview.
 The Star had signed for an exclusive, providing boats to the swim team, but the Telegram tried to "scoop" the story by having a Telegram reporter pose as a nurse.

 Other swims

-Offered $ 15,000 by the Toronto Telegram newspaper to swim the English Channel, Bell made the crossing in 14 hours, 36 minutes on July 31, 1955.
+Offered $15,000 by the Toronto Telegram newspaper to swim the English Channel, Bell made the crossing in 14 hours, 36 minutes on July 31, 1955.
 Her crossing started at Cap Gris-Nez and ended at Abbotscliff, between Dover and Folkestone.
 At 17 years of age, she was the youngest swimmer to succeed in the crossing.
 She was guided by her coach Gus Ryder and John (Pop) Boswell.
 She did not beat the existing record for the crossing, hitting a strong current which took her past Dover Harbour.
 Bell returned to Toronto for a ticker tape parade along Bay Street to City Hall, attended by a crowd of 100,000 on August 19.

 On August 23, 1956, she swam the Strait of Juan de Fuca off the Pacific coast, swimming from Port Angeles, Washington, to Victoria, British Columbia.
 It was her second attempt, after giving up after eight kilometres on her first attempt.
 A cairn by Dallas Road Waterfront Trail, below Beacon Hill Park in Victoria, overlooks the bay where she completed her swim.

-Bell retired from marathon swimming in December 2003 after completing her personal 'Triple Crown'.